redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 <h2>  DSS SCENARIO #7: </h2>
 <H4>Test environment: "cloud-edge-faredge"</h4>
-<H4>show how Apps are offloaded to faredge/edge/cloud nodes based on TTODA algorithm AND also resources allocated change as in "resource" optimisation</H4>
+<H4>show how Apps are offloaded to faredge/edge/cloud nodes based on TTODA algorithm AND also resources allocated change as in "resources" optimisation</H4>

 <u><b>initial configuration</b></u>

-The following Apps are configured with "latency_faredge_resource" optimisation, started and running:
+The following Apps are configured with "resources_latency_faredge" optimisation, started and running:
 - example-app-bash1
 - example-app-bash2
 - example-app-bash3